asirkov/stremio-service/README.md

 ### 1. Jackett

-Jackett acts as a bridge between the torrent indexers and your plugin, providing torrent metadata via API.
+[Jackett](https://github.com/Jackett/Jackett), indexer, acts as a bridge between the torrent tracker and your plugin, providing torrent metadata via API.

 ### 2. Jackett Plugin

-This is the core backend service which queries Jackett, filters torrents by your configuration, and exposes a Stremio add-on API.
+[Jackett Plugin](https://github.com/asirkov/jackett-plugin), this is the core backend service which queries Jackett, filters torrents by your configuration, and exposes a Stremio add-on API.

 ### 3. Stremio-web

-A static copy of Stremio web client served via a simple web server, not allowed to stream video, only for viewing or testing.
+A static copy of [Stremio Web](https://github.com/Stremio/stremio-web) client served via a simple web server, not allowed to stream video, only for viewing or testing.

 ---